Spring Break: 15 Central Arkansas Day Camps and Activities

 Junior Naturalist Camp at Wildwood Park for the Arts

 Enrich and enliven your child’s spring break during a day camp led by Central Arkansas Master Naturalists.
 Campers ages 7-12 will enjoy a week hiking Wildwood’s winding trails, playing outdoor games, and learning about lake ecology, trees, reptiles and insects native to Arkansas. $180 for full week, or $45 per day.
-9 a.m.-5 p.m.
-March 21-25.
+9 a.m.-4 p.m.
+March 19-23.
 For info: WildwoodPark.org.

 Mini Day Camp at Pinnacle Mountain State Park

 The Children's Theatre presents special matinee performances for families all week long during spring break!
-Dress up in your most glamorous attire, pour a spot of tea, and head to the theater for the most elegant musical ever –Fancy Nancy! $12.50 General ticket price, $10 for Arkansas Arts Center members, $10 per person for groups of 10 or more.
+Spend the afternoon with one of your very favorite book characters — Junie B. Jones herself — as she learns about finders keepers, losers weepers. $12.50 General ticket price, $10 for Arkansas Arts Center members, $10 per person for groups of 10 or more.
 Spring Break Matinees at 2 p.m March.
-21-24.
+20-23.
 For info: (501) 372-4000, ArkArts.com.

-In conjunction with Ladies and Gentlemen … The Beatles!, students will fine-tune their musical skills at the Instrumental Petting Zoo, a chance for students to see, hear, and touch musical instruments.
+In conjunction with "Louder Than Words - Rock, Power, and Politics," students will have the opportunity to rock!
+Bring your children to be a part of a musical experience and learn how to jam like the pros.
 Additional exhibit-related activities will be announced.
 10 a.m.-2 p.m.
-March 20-24.
-Spring Break activities are free; admission fees to tour the Center still apply: $10, seniors ages 62 and up $8, children ages 6-17 $6, children under 6 free.
+March 19-23.
+Spring break activities are free; admission fees to tour the Center still apply: $10, seniors ages 62 and up $8, children ages 6-17 $6, children under 6 free.
 For info: ClintonFoundation.org.